MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Device-Management/Reset-and-Recovery.md

 Device recovery is a process to recover inoperable devices due to incorrect or bad storage state.
 This is done by booting into a known safe OS or recovery OS and re-flash the storage media.

 The three key elements of recovery are:
-1. **Safe OS**: Windows provides Windows Preinstallation Environment (WinPE) which is a minimal OS with basic graphics support and boots to a command prompt.
-This is delivered with Windows ADK.
-For certain hardware configurations and storage media types, specific drivers may be required to be added to WinPE to boot successfully.
-This OS can be configured to launch on boot, the flashing app with a predefined location for the recovery images.
+1. **Safe OS**: This OS can be configured to launch on boot without UI.
+And in this state it can run a flashing app to apply a recovery image from a predefined location.
 2. **Recovery SW**: SW Image used to re-flash the devices
-3. **Recovery design choice**: Based on the location of the Safe OS and the recovery software, various design choices are available.
-The design choice is influenced by the hardware available (eg. USB port).
-These require changes in the BSP to realize the complete functionality.
+3. **Recovery design choice**: Based on the location of the Safe OS and the recovery software, various design choices are available, see the various options below.

 >[!NOTE]
 >